 Homestay helps integrate students into the communities they study in—and break the “tourist barrier”—by offering more than just room and board.

 Students benefit most when they live with engaged, active families who will help them learn English, include them in their discussions, activities and excursions, and introduce them to the area and Canadian culture.

 “The students summed up their feelings about their experience in Upper Canada,” Eve says.
 “Visiting here wasn’t a year in their lives, but a lifetime in a year.”

-Upper Canada District School Board has partnered with Canada Homestay Network (CHN) to support homestay hosts in Upper Canada communities.
-CHN is a family-run, non-profit society that for nearly 25 years has helped thousands of Canadian families welcome students from more than 70 countries.
+Canada Homestay Network (CHN) is a family-run, non-profit society that for nearly 25 years has helped thousands of Canadian families welcome students from more than 70 countries.

-Hosts get 24×7 support, a generous allowance to offset expenses and the opportunity to bring the world to their front door.
+We’re looking for international student homestay hosts across Canada.
+Hosts get 24/7 support, an allowance to offset expenses and the opportunity to bring the world to their front door.